altocodenl/tagaway/readme.md

          - When mismatching passwords are entered.
 Red snackbar of "Repeated password does not match." on clicking "create account".
          - When account is created.
 Green snackbar "Your account has been created."

-- Geotagging
-   - when enabling, refresh every n seconds until tags stabilize
-   - Sidebar enable geo

 - Pics
-   - [BUG] on pics without thumbnail, don't rotate if metadata is picked up by browser?
+   - Sidebar suggestion enable geo.
    - Untagged tagging: add "done tagging" button and warning if you leave selection or page.
    - When clicking on no man's land, unselect.

+- Create thumbnails for all sizes (t200 always, t900 if not small), to eliminate metadata unless downloading original picture.

 - Basic account view
    - Enable/disable geotag